-Pursuant to the provisions of RSA 41:29, II, the Town Treasurer has the responsibility to deposit all such monies received by the (name of the municipality) in appropriate financial institutions as outlined in the statute.
-RSA 41:29, VI allows the Treasurer to delegate deposit or other financial functions to other town officials or employees provided such delegation is in writing and includes written procedures acceptable to the (governing body i.e. Board of Selectmen).
-Such delegation may only be to a town official or employee bonded in accordance with RSA 41:6.
-The (name of the municipality) Treasurer hereby delegates deposit function authority to the (name of the municipality) Tax Collector and his/her respective Deputy of the funds collected in that role.
-These deposits shall be made on a weekly basis or daily, whenever receipts total \$1,500 or more.
-In making these deposits, the (name of the municipality) Tax Collector and his/her respective Deputy shall provide the (name of the municipality) Treasurer with the deposit slip from the municipality's general fund financial institution, in addition to a detailed back-up report documenting the receipt of monies comprising the deposit made.
-This authority shall remain in effect until rescinded by written notice of the (name of the municipality) Treasurer.
-Name of Treasurer Name of Municipality Date Approved by the (name of governing body; i.e. Board of Selectmen): Date
+÷ 29, II, the Town Treasurer has the responsibility to deposit (name of the municipality) in appropriate statute. officials or employees provided such acceptable to the(gov delegate deposit or other financial functions to other town delegation is in writing and includes written procedures verning body i.e. Board of Selectmen).
+Such delegation oyee bonded in accordance with RSA 41:6. of the municipality) Tax Collector and rer hereby delegates deposit function authority to the (name his/her respective Deputy of the funds collected in that role. kly basis or daily, whenever receipts total \$1,500 or more.
+Deputy shall provide the (name of the of the municipality) Tax Collector and his/her respective ne municipality) Treasurer with the deposit slip from the all institution, in addition to a detailed back-up report inprising the deposit made.
+This authority shall remain in effect municipality) Treasurer. t until rescinded by written notice of the (name of the Name of Treasurer Name of Municipality Date Approved by the (name of governing b oody; i.e. Board of Selectmen): Date